 Reflect Actual Finish Date

 Just like you need to know when you want the “clock” to start on work, to accurately have your board reflect your work, you need to know when you want the "clock" to stop on work.
 So ask yourself "When do I consider work finished?"
-The answer to that should be the Finished lane and, if desired, the Connected Cards Done lane.
+The answer to that should be the Finished lane (the top-most, right-most lane on your board.)

-When cards move into either the Finished lane or the Connected Cards Done lane they are counted as finished in board analytics and roll-up statistics on parent cards.
+When cards move into either the Finished lane, they are counted as finished in board analytics and roll-up statistics on parent cards.
 An Actual Finish Date is also added to cards that move into finished lanes, so that you can track precisely when work was actually completed.
 Unlike the Actual Start Date, the Actual Finish Date can reset.
 If you pull a card back from a finished lane and into a Started/In-Progress lane the Actual Finish Date resets to capture the most recent finish.

-If you have a lane that represents completed work but it is not housed in the Finished lane and has not been designated as the Connected Cards Done lane, work in that lane will not be counted as finished in analytics, and it will negatively impact your analytics reports.
+If you have a lane that represents completed work but it is not housed in the Finished lane, work in that lane will not be counted as finished in analytics, and it will negatively impact your analytics reports.